Navya639/Amazon_clone/README.md

 # Amazon Clone

 A front-end clone of Amazon's homepage built using HTML and CSS.
-This project was created to practice web development fundamentals, including page structure, layouts, styling, and responsive design.
+This project was created to practice web development fundamentals, including page structure, layouts, and styling.

 ## Features